MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 Now that you have a custom container image, deploy a new container from this image and open an interactive session into the container.
 This can be done by running `docker run –it <new container image name or id> cmd`.
 ```
-Docker run –it newcontainerimage cmd
+docker run –it newcontainerimage cmd
 ```

 Take a look at the c:\ drive of this new container and notice that the ipconfig.txt file is present.